CL2-UWaterloo/f1tenth_ws/README.md

 ```bash
 $ docker-compose up
 ```
-4. In a separate terminal, run the following, and you'll have the same bash interface.
-Again tmux is available for convenience.
+4. In a separate terminal, run the following, and you'll have the a bash session in the simulation container. `tmux` is available for convenience.
 ```bash
 $ docker exec -it f1tenth_gym_ros_sim_1 /bin/bash
 ```
 5. In your browser, navigate to [http://localhost:8080/vnc.html](http://localhost:8080/vnc.html), you should see the noVNC logo with the connect button.
 Click the connect button to connect to the session.

-**Launching the Simulation**
+# Launching the Simulation

-1. tmux is also included in the contianer, so you can create multiple terminals in the same environment.
+1. `tmux` is included in the contianer, so you can create multiple bash sessions in the same terminal.
 2. To launch the simulation, make sure you source both the ROS2 setup script and the local workspace setup script.
 Run the following in the bash session from the container:
 ```bash
 $ source /opt/ros/foxy/setup.bash